 Let's not miss that.
-In this promise-rich poriton of scripture, the part we people cite more often than the others is the part about trusting God more than ourselves so that in our "ways" and "paths," we will know which way to go.
+In this promise-rich portion of Scripture, the part we people recite more often than the others is the part about trusting God more than ourselves so that in our "ways" and "paths," we will know which way to go.
 We will know what to do.
 We will get there directly.
 We will be able to read the signposts planted by the Almighty.
-The child of God longs for and receives many gifts when he or she receives wisdom.
+The child of God receives many additional gifts when he or she receives wisdom.
 Is it possible that the most highly prized among them is a highly-tuned sense of spiritual direction?

 If you've ever listened to peers ponder or authors write about the subject of seeking / finding / learning / doing "God's will," then I think you might agree that the answer could just be yes.
 We long to serve, to offer ourselves worshipfully.
 To walk so closely with God that "in him we live, and move, and have our being" (Acts 17:28).
 Symbolically, what might this sense of direction, guidance, straight paths, and complete trust look like?

 - Arrows point the way to other destinations

 - Arrows indicate which way it is okay to turn

 - Arrows are straight and narrow